Quick Start for Dosimetry Check and

 The pencil

-beam dose kernel is derived from measured data.
-If the depth dose does not agree, you will have to use your own
+If the depth dose does not agree with your machine, you will have to use

-measured data.
-See the manual section
+your own measured data.
+See the manual

-on beam data.
+section on beam data.